that-guy-matt/puzzle-front/README.md

 Future plans for the project:

 1. Connect the front end to the back end
+2. Add JavaScript form validation
-2. Create a fitting puzzle game
+3. Create a fitting puzzle game
-3. Reskin the website to fit the style of the game, if necessary
+4. Reskin the website to fit the style of the game, if necessary